CDRT/docs/bios/settings/thinkcenter/security.md

 1.  **Disabled** - Default.
 2. Enabled.
 When a device is installed or removed, the system will notify the user during POST.

-**NOTE:** This notice can only be cleared by entering BIOS setup, saving and then exiting.
+?> This notice can only be cleared by entering BIOS setup, saving and then exiting.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |